daothienphu/Landmark-Retrieval-AI/README.md

 # Landmark-Retrieval-AI
 Our final project for the Information Retrieval course.
-We made a tool to retrieval similar images from a database using an feature matching.
+We made a tool to retrieve similar images from a landmark database using feature matching.

 # Introduction
 The original model (**original_trained_model.ipynb**) was made on Google Colab.
 A version of it (**model_lib.py**) was revised and edited to make an interface for the app.